shubhxg/shubhxg/README.md

 - Learning <b>full-stack web development</b>.

-- Learning and sharing my progress in public on <a href="https://twitter.com/shubhsharma19">twitter.</a>
+- Learning and sharing my progress in public on twitter.</a>

 - Technical Writer/Blogger